 A good manual is actually not that common among fitness equipment pieces, so definitely a point for Gold’s gym.

-Who Let The Dogs Out?
 My Experience with XR10

 Here, I started with the push up bars.
 Nothing interesting here actually, they are pretty standard single bars.
-The bars held my 160 lbs weigh twithout any problems.
+The bars held my 160 lbs weight without any problems.
 Manufacturer did not specify the maximum support of these bars, however.

 The grips, however, are quite thin.
 I had no problem with that with my hands, but I’m not that big of a man, so if you have bear-sized hands you might want to bandage and thicken the grips.
 Same goes for dipping grips.
 The tower is quite sturdy and did not wobble during the knee raises.

 The dip bars, as I have mentioned, could be slightly thicker, but at least they are comfortable on hands.
-The tower did not rocket during full-depth dips, although it would be weird if it did under my weight.
+The tower did not wobble during full-depth dips, although it would be weird if it did under my weight.

 Now the pull-up bar.
 In my humble opinion, this is the best part of Gold’s Gym XR10 power tower.
 The bar’s width (mount to mount) is 23 inches (58.42cm), which is a great length.
 It is comfortable on bare hands as well and with the angled grips on either side, you can do wide pull-ups as well.